Dr. Sascha Feinstein

 With Pulitzer Prize-winning poet Yusef Komunyakaa, he co-edited The Jazz Poetry Anthology and its companion volume The Second Set.
 More recently, with Professor Emeritus David Rife, he co-edited The Jazz Fiction Anthology, and, with Kathy Sloane, Keystone Korner: Portrait of a Jazz Club.
 In 1996, he founded Brilliant Corners: A Journal of Jazz & Literature, which he still edits; Brilliant Corners remains the only literary journal in the country that focuses on jazz-related literature.

 He has given poetry readings and lectures at conferences and institutions throughout the country, including The University of Richmond, The Panasonic Jazz Festival, the AWP and MLA conferences, the Tennessee Williams Festival, The Lawrenceville School, and The National Arts Club in New York City.
-During Lycoming's winter break, he teaches in the MFA in Writing program at Vermont College of Fine Arts.
 An avid saxophonist, he frequently plays for events on campus and at the various venues downtown.